GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     module.exports = Router;
     ```

-1. Add `middleware` method in `router.js`.
-This method decides if route the incoming message to be handled as a human agent message or a normal user message.
+1. Add a `middleware` method in `router.js`.
+This method decides if it should route the incoming message to be handled as a human agent message or a normal user message.

     ```javascript
     const middleware = () => {